adamsoliev/bearblog/intro-sql/blogpost.md

 Key detail: `IS DISTINCT FROM` is NULL-safe comparison that returns TRUE when values differ or when exactly one side is NULL, ensuring NULL languages are treated as non-English.

 Physically, the database executes things differently than the above conceptual evaluation for efficiency.
-You can see that by examining the execution plan (generated by prefixing the query with `EXPLAIN ANALYZE`):
+You can see that by examining the execution plan (generated by prefixing the query with `EXPLAIN ANALYZE`), which is illustrated below:

-The following figure illustrates the query plan:
 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/intro-sql/images/advanced_example1_query_plan.png?raw=true" alt="first example" height="600" style="border: 1px solid black;">
 </div>

 <details>
-<summary>Click to view the full query plan (49 rows)</summary>
+<summary>Click to view the full query plan</summary>
 <div class="highlight">
 <pre>
   Sort  (cost=184307.73..184307.74 rows=1 width=13) (actual time=402.189..410.001 rows=21.00 loops=1)